SharkSnack/shiren-4/content/system/villages.md

   Shop <img src="../images/other/icon_shop.png"/>
 </div>

-- The shopkeep can tag equipment for 3000 Gitan after you reach Gonchiki Village.
+- The shopkeeper can tag equipment for 3000 Gitan after you reach Gonchiki Village.
 - 8 items are randomly selected from the following:

 <br/>